What Food Cannot Be Taken On A Plane [A Complete List]

 Honey

 Honey is a sweet, syrupy liquid made from the nectar of flowers.
-Though it can consume in moderation, honey is high in sugar and could lead to health problems if consumed in large quantities.
+It is high in sugar and could lead to health problems if consumed in large quantities.
 Although food products like ice cream and gelato often contain gelatin as an additive, you should not eat it on a plane as it can cause an allergic reaction.

 Uncooked or undercooked meat may bring food poisoning into the passenger cabin- posing serious risks to passengers and crew members.
 Therefore, it’s important to stick to safe food habits while flying.